mgdm/sqlite-jq/README.md

 ## Things to be aware of

 This is, at present, an interesting hack with no tests.
 I intend to fix this.
+Notably, I haven't tested the table-valued function with constraints much.

 This uses the [gojq](https://github.com/itchyny/gojq) implementation of `jq` by [itchyny](https://github.com/itchyny), which has [some differences](https://github.com/itchyny/gojq#difference-to-jq) from the canonical implementation but is easy to integrate with.